2010 Château Beauchêne Châteauneuf-du-Pape Grande Réserve ( Châteauneuf-du-Pape)

 Chateau Beauchene produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape white wine.

 Chateau Beauchene Grande Reserve is made from a blend of 80% Grenache, 15% Syrah, and 5% Mourvedre.
 The vines average between 50 to 100 years of age.
-The wine is aged using a small portion of new, French oak casks, while the remainder of the wine is aged in used, French oak barrels.
+The terroir a mix of galets and sand.
+The wine is aged using a small portion of new, French oak casks, while the remainder of the wine is aged in used, French oak barrels and tank for 18 months.
 The production is on average about 800 cases of this wine per year.

-Serving and Decanting Chateau Beauchine with Wine, Food, Pairing Tips
+Serving and Decanting Chateau Beauchene with Wine, Food, Pairing Tips

-The white wine of Chateau Beauchine is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Chateau Beauchene is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Chateau Beauchene also produces 4 red Cotes du Rhone and 2 white Cotes du Rhone wines.